 This post may contain affiliate links.

 These easy Chocolate Cake Mix Cookies can be whipped up with under 10 minutes of prep time.
 Soft, chewy and oh so fudgy.
-Inspired by the classic blossom cookies, with a Reese's peanut butter cup in the middle.
-Kid friendly and a perfect recipe for them to help make!
+So many options for add-ins and fun ways to enjoy them.
+Kid friendly and a a great way to get them in the kitchen!

 I love baking up cookies, whether it's the holiday season or not.
 These simple and delicious chocolate cake mix cookies were created as a great way to bake cookies with my toddler with a lot less stress and chaos in the kitchen.